3296Fall2020/projects-01-camping_trip_planner/README.md

 Tyler, looked into it and found that Camping Trip Planner not only lets him create a list for his trip, but also allows him to add people to share the list with so that they could also collaborate and use it as a checklist.
-Tyler had found his solution, he was able to add all the parents of the kids in his troop, and this way he has a way to keep track of everything and no longer has to rely on the kids to make sure they had everything they needed._
+Tyler had found his solution, he was able to add all the parents of the kids in his troop, and this way he has a way to keep track of everything and no longer has to rely on the kids to make sure they have everything they will need._

 ### Project Board